truonghm/gnn-recsys/src/data/preprocessing/README.md

 ## Computer Science Subset Extraction

 In order to prepare the dataset for the recommendation system, we need to extract a subset of the original dataset that is relevant to the computer science field.
 To do this, we filter the papers in computer science in the last 10 years and manually build a list of relevant keywords in computer science to filter the papers using the `fos` key in the paper nodes.
 Papers with empty main fields (title, authors, fos, venue, year) are removed.
+After the filtering, there are 1,865,086 papers left.

 ```bash
 python -m src.data.preprocessing.extract_cs /media/truonghm/WD-Linux-1TB/OAG21_Dataset